walkabilly/pa_task_view/pa_cranly.md

 pa_packages <- filter(package_db, pa != "character(0)")
 ```

-From this search there are 10 packages are designed to analyse some type of physical activity data.
+From this search there are 10 packages are designed to analyse some type of biosignal data.

 ```r